Parliamentary.ai

 Overview

-This bill approves a 2014 European Union Council decision on the EU's system of own resources and updates UK law to reflect this decision.
-It essentially formalizes how the EU funds itself and amends existing legislation to include the latest agreement.
+This bill approves a 2014 European Council decision on the EU's funding system and updates UK law to reflect this decision.
+It ensures the UK's continued participation in the EU's financial framework.

 Description

-- Approval of EU Decision: It approves the Council decision of May 26, 2014, (2014/335/EU, Euratom) which sets out the EU's system for raising its own funds.
-This approval is required under section 7(1) of the European Union Act 2011.
+• Approval of the 2014 Council Decision: The bill formally approves the Council decision of 26 May 2014 (2014/335/EU, Euratom) on the EU's system of own resources.
+This decision outlines how the EU raises its own funds.
+This approval is necessary under section 7(1) of the European Union Act 2011.

-- Legal Amendment: The bill amends the definition of "the Treaties" and "the EU Treaties" within the European Communities Act 1972.
-This update adds the 2014 Council decision to the list of treaties that form the legal basis for the UK's relationship with the EU (previously including decisions from 1985, 1988, 1994, 2000 and 2007).
+• Amendment to the European Communities Act 1972: The bill amends the definition of "the Treaties" and "the EU Treaties" within the European Communities Act 1972.
+This amendment adds the 26 May 2014 Council decision to the list of decisions forming part of the EU's legal framework.
+This ensures that the UK's legal framework aligns with the EU's financial mechanisms.

 Government Spending